tinyclues/spark-glue-data-catalog/README.md

 ### IAM permissions

-Here is an exemple of permission to allow Spark to access the Glue Catalog.
+Here is an exemple of permission to allow Spark to access the `db1.table1` in Glue Data Catalog:

 ```json
 {